Battle of Tewkesbury: Aftermath of the battle

 Among the leading Lancastrians who died on the field were Somerset's younger brother John Beaufort, Marquess of Dorset, and the Earl of Devon.
-The Prince of Wales was slain on the field during the retreat by some of Clarence's men, despite pleading for help to Clarence, who had sworn allegiance to him in France barely a year before.
+The Prince of Wales was slain on the field during the retreat by some of Clarence's men, despite pleading for help from Clarence, who had sworn allegiance to him in France barely a year before.

 Many of the other Lancastrian nobles and knights sought sanctuary in Tewkesbury Abbey.
 King Edward attended prayers in the Abbey shortly after the battle.
 He granted permission for the Prince of Wales and others slain in the battle to be buried within the Abbey or elsewhere in the town without being quartered as traitors as was customary.
 However, two days after the battle, Somerset and other leaders were dragged out of the Abbey and ordered by Gloucester and the Duke of Norfolk to be put to death after perfunctory trials.
 Among them were Hugh Courtenay, cousin of the Earls of Devon, and Sir John Langstrother, the prior of the military order of St. John.
 The Abbey was not officially a sanctuary.
 It had to be reconsecrated a month after the battle, following the violence done within its precincts.

 A few days later Queen Margaret sent word to Edward from her refuge that she was "at his commandment".